ady-ghe/UIChatbot-Frontend/README.md

 # UI Chatbot
-to install all the dependencies type 'npm inbstall' to use type 'ng serve'
+- to install all the dependencies type 'npm install'
+- to use type 'ng serve'